sCrypt-Inc/scryptTS-docs/docs/advanced/sighash-in-method.md

 }
 ```

-You can check the [complete code](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/advancedCounter.ts) in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate).
-We choose `SINGLE|ANYONECANPAY` here, but as we described above, it's good to use `SINGLE` as well.
+You can check the [complete code here](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/advancedCounter.ts).

-The following [transaction](https://test.whatsonchain.com/tx/e06d86f8d8b867c503eca799bb542b5f1d1f81aa75ad00ab4377d65764bef68c) is a contract calling transaction of AdvancedCounter, as you can see it also contains two outputs but we only build one input then check if it hashes to `hashOutputs` in the public method.
-The reason for this is that we use the sighash type `SINGLE|ANYONECANPAY`.
+The following [transaction](https://test.whatsonchain.com/tx/e06d86f8d8b867c503eca799bb542b5f1d1f81aa75ad00ab4377d65764bef68c) is a contract calling transaction of `AdvancedCounter`.
+You can see it also contains two outputs, but we only use one output when checking if it hashes to `hashOutputs` in the public method, since we use `SINGLE`.

 ![](../../static/img/advanced-counter-call.png)

 ## More examples

 Use different sighash types in `@method()` decorator will change the value of `ScriptContext`.
-This is useful in some cases.
+This is useful in many cases.

-If your contract needs to restrict all outputs of the spending transaction, then use sighash `ALL`.
-If your contract state will always only transform in one UTXO, then consider using sighash `SINGLE` to simplify it.
-If you want to enable someone else could add inputs after the transaction is sealed, such as for paying transaction fees, then apply the `ANYONECANPAY` modifier.
+- If your contract needs to restrict all inputs and outputs of the spending transaction, use `ALL`.
+- If your contract is stateful and the state is always in a single output, simplify it using `SINGLE`.
+- If you want to enable someone else could add inputs after the transaction is sealed, such as for paying transaction fees, apply the `ANYONECANPAY` modifier.

-There are many other contracts like AdvancedCounter that use sighash types in `@method()`,  you can check more examples in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate).
+You can check find examples in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate).

 - [AnyoneCanSpend](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/acs.ts)
 - [Clone](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/clone.ts)